labsyspharm/python-intermediate-may-institute-2025/_episodes/18-seaborn.md

 {: .output}

 This data is organized in the so-called *wide form*.
 The table cells hold values of a single variable (in this case GDP per capita) with two other identifying variables (year and country) encoded in the row and column labels.
-This may appear convenient but is actually quite limiting, most critically because it restricts us to storing just three variables.
+This may appear convenient and aligns with how we generally organize things in spreadsheets but is actually quite limiting, most critically because it restricts us to storing just three variables.
 Nonetheless, seaborn will do its best to accept data of this form.
 Later we will see a different way of organizing dataframes that offers much more flexibility.

 * `pairplot` builds a grid of pairwise comparisons between each numeric column in a dataframe.